bbcrown/wiad/working-issues.md

 date: "2019-05-01"
 ---

-# TRIAD Working Issues

 This is a place to document known issues, reproducible bugs and new ideas.
 This document lists the know issues identfied during the devlopement process.

 ## Known Issues
 - Change to be perpendicular if the last marker was a linker.
-- Something is wrong witht the calculation.
-The numbers currently do not add up, although the formula seems to make sense.
-Mabye the x and y coordinates are not registered correctly.

 ## Addressed Issues
 - Once downloaded the download dialogue window stays open: **that may happen only when using R browser, should not happen by external window**